AndyDanian/chempyI/README.md

 	* Program: calculate quantities of ideal gases from its equation
 	* Program: pH titulation
 	* Program: Substance oxidized and reduced in redox reaction
+	* Program: Signs number and their intesities relation

 * Module 2